Dentlink-Briley/dentlink-dashboardbyBriley/README.md

 # Dentlink Dashboard by Briley

-This is a GitHub-ready version for Vercel auto-deployment.
+This is a fully working version with visible UI content.